 There are a few reasons why customers don’t buy immediately.
 Some like to think about their purchases first (we aren’t all impulse buyers!), while others might not have the funds or are waiting for a better time to shop.
 However, you don’t want to lose these prospects at this point — and you don’t have to.

-To continue to engage prospects, bringing them through the sales funnel and towards a purchase, it’s time to get engaging!
+To continue to engage prospects, bringing them through the digital marketing funnel and towards a purchase, it’s time to get engaging!
 We recommend:

 With these tactics, you won’t lose the more hesitant customers!